AmaanAhmad21/SpotifyWrappedProj/README.md

 Have suggestions or encountering issues?
 Please reach out:

 Submit an issue on this repository
-Contact: your-email@example.com
+Contact: amaanzahmad2004@gmail.com

 ⚖️ License
 This is a proprietary application.
-The source code is provided for reference and educational purposes but is not available for direct reuse in other applications.

 Note: This is an independent project and is not affiliated with Spotify.